imazen/imageflow/README.md

 ](https://travis-ci.org/imazen/imageflow/builds)

 How to download, build, and run tests.
 Follow these steps before trying to open the project in any IDE.

+Windows: build/Imageflow.sln will be created during 'conan build', but is only set up for Release mode compilation by default.
+Switch configuration to Release to get a build.

  1. [Install Conan](https://www.conan.io/downloads) - installers available for download (all platforms).
  2. Install cmake (`cinst cmake.portable` on windows w/ chocolatey, `sudo apt-get install cmake` elsewhere)